-At the beginning of each school year, parents must register their children.
-This registration information MUST provide the emergency telephone numbers of the parents as well as alternate persons to contact in the event the school is unable to locate the parents.
-Parents must notify the office if the information on the registration forms changes during the school year.
-Parents may also update information on-line through the school website: www.shencsd.com.
+At the beginning of each school year, parents/guardians must register their children.
+This registration information MUST provide the emergency telephone numbers of the parents/guardians as well as alternate persons to contact in the event the school is unable to locate the parents/guardians.
+Parents/guardians must notify the office if the information on the registration forms changes during the school year.
+Parents/guardians may also update information on-line through the school website: www.shencsd.com.
+Students must be checked out if moving to another school district, in-state or out- of-state.
+A parent/guardian must come to the office and let school personnel know the last day of attendance and the receiving district so records can be forwarded when a request for records is received from the new district.